-So where do you stand financially?
+So, where do you stand financially?
 Are you on track to meet your goals?
-Given your age and income, have you saved and invested as much as you should have?
+Have you saved and invested as much as you should, given your age and goals?
 How much house can you afford?

 These were some of the questions I began asking myself several years ago.
-The problem is, it was difficult to find easy answers to these questions.
-So what that I have X dollars saved for retirement or for an emergency fund.
-Is it enough given my specific financial circumstances?
+The problem is, it was difficult to find solid answers to these questions.
+It’s easy to know that you have X dollars saved for retirement or X for an emergency fund.
+But is that enough, given your specific financial circumstances?

 As a simple example, assume two families have $10,000 saved in an emergency fund.
-Is it enough?
-Of course this depends on the specific circumstances of each family, including what their monthly expenses are, how much debt they have, and how much they have saved in other investments.
-So to answer some of these questions, I devised a 3-step financial checkup.
-My goal was to keep it simple while also providing some meaningful information to help me assess my financial health.
-This post describes this 3-step checkup.
+Is that enough?
+Of course, this depends on the specific circumstances of each family, including what their monthly expenses are, how much debt they have, and how much they have saved in other investments.

 - Analyze the financial data using several simple ratios and rules of thumb

-A balance sheet is nothing more than a list of what you own (assets) and what you owe (liabilities).
-If the value of all assets is greater than all liabilities, the different is your net worth.
+Your net worth is nothing more than a list of what you own (assets) minus what you owe (liabilities).
+If the value of all assets is greater than all liabilities, the difference is your net worth.
 If not, the difference is a net loss or deficit.
 I prepare a modified balance sheet, meaning that I exclude all assets that typically depreciate in value over the long run.
-This would include cars, boats, furniture, clothing, jewelry and so on.
+This would include cars, boats, furniture, clothing, jewelry, and so on.
 A typical modified balance sheet would have the following accounts: